asimons04/tesseract/README.md

 - NewComments
 - TopHour
 - TopSixHour
-- TopTwelveHour (Not implemented in Photon)
+- TopTwelveHour (Not implemented in Tesseract)
-- TopThreeMonths (Not implemented in Photon)
+- TopThreeMonths (Not implemented in Tesseract)
-- TopSixMonths (Not implemented in Photon)
+- TopSixMonths (Not implemented in Tesseract)
-- TopNineMonths (Not implemented in Photon)
+- TopNineMonths (Not implemented in Tesseract)
-- TopYear (Not implemented in Photon)
+- TopYear (Not implemented in Tesseract)

 #### Comment Sort Type
 https://github.com/LemmyNet/lemmy-js-client/blob/main/src/types/CommentSortType.ts
 - Hot
 - Top
 - New
-- Old (not implemented in Photon)
+- Old (not implemented in Tesseract)
-- Controversial (not implemented in Photon)
+- Controversial (not implemented in Tesseract)

 ## Screenshots
 These screenshots show some of the enhancements made to the upstream project.